$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In many decision problems, specific vNM functions are not available; not even the players know their vNM function with certainty.
-However, for example, when implementing non-strategyproof mechanisms in matching markets, intensities in preferences over outcomes are relevant for strategic play.
-So far, we have not had a formal approach to analyzing such games strategically.
-We use Bayesian games to model uncertainty in players' vNM functions via a prior distribution and assume that uncertainty over players' types persists until the ex-post stage.
+This can be particularly challenging in matching markets where non-strategyproof mechanisms are used, as the intensity of preferences over outcomes can greatly impact strategic play.
+However, until now, there has been a lack of formal approaches to analyzing these types of games strategically.
+We use Bayesian games to model uncertainty in players' vNM functions via a prior distribution.
 This achieves two things.
 First, the modeling approach offers the option to enrich ordinal, or generally unspecific, preferences by uncertain information about the strength or intensity of preferences that agents typically have over alternatives.
-Second, it shifts the focus of analysis on how to determine the expected strategic behavior for a collection of normal-form games, where players are unsure about others and their own utilities.
+Second, it shifts the focus of analysis towards determining the expected strategic behavior for a collection of normal-form games, where players know their own type and those of all others in the interim stage, and the game-theoretic prediction needs to consider strategic play given the ex-ante uncertainty.